 Note the Library of Congress ISBN Conversion Tool

 The Barton site has a handy Barcode encoding tool that generates the start, stop, and checksum characters.
 This makes it easy to copy/paste into a Barcode Font text and voila, a fully generated (and editable) barcode.
 However, it uses an old system so the control characters do not match up with the standard found in the Code128.TTF v.2.0.
 Also, the Barton site has the OLD 1.2 version of the Code128.TTF font.
 Avoid both.

 Visual Basic / VBA

 Better (though a bit old school) is using Libre Office and a macro as offered by the amazing Grand Zebu, who was also the original source of this open source font (have to enable Macros to run in security settings).
-I've also put a copy of this spreadsheet on my own site.
+Note: this no longer runs on the latest version of Libre Office.